counter free hit invisible

 sudo dd if=~/Desktop/linuxmint.iso of=/dev/sdx oflag=direct bs=1048576

-Here, ‘~/Desktop/linuxmint.iso’ is the location and name of the downloaded image (which is located at the desktop in this example).
+Here, ‘~/Desktop/linuxmint.iso’ is the location and name of the downloaded image (which is located on the desktop in this example).
 While ‘/dev/sdx’ is the target USB drive.

 In case your system doesn’t support ‘oflag=direct’.
 Then, you can leave it out as it is intended to speed up the process.